-In-network benefits will apply to services, care or treatment for a covered person that has been placed in any applicable Department of Corrections' custody following a conviction for a first-degree driving while impaired offense.
-To be eligible, such services, care or treatment must be required and provided by any applicable Department of Corrections.
+In-network benefits will apply to services, care or treatment for a covered person that has been placed in the Minnesota Department of Corrections' custody following a conviction for a first-degree driving while impaired offense.
+To be eligible, such services, care or treatment must be required and provided by the Minnesota Department of Corrections.